43 reviews from the community

-The toilets are cleaned fairly regularly but obviously not quite enough and the pits are sucked out a couple of times in the day that's no prob I grew up with a chemical toilet in the village I grew up in, the "bucket men" used to empty our toilets every week.
+They have got better over the years, but why do people have to wee everywhere not throw toilet paper into the pit?
+I usually had to check a couple of toilets out before using the better one the toilets are not to blame it's the people who use them.The toilets are cleaned fairly regularly but obviously not quite enough and the pits are sucked out a couple of times in the day that's no prob I grew up with a chemical toilet in the village I grew up in, the "bucket men" used to empty our toilets every week.

 Any way after visiting here and a quick wash there are a couple of taps over a sink outside the toilets I brush my teeth back by the tent using a mug of water to rinse (there are a couple of showers somewhere on site but only here for a couple of nights so I think will manage without).We crawl into our tents about 2 o'clock now climb into our sleeping bag listen to the hum of the festival and I fall asleep quickly

 We eat a Kellogg's elevenses bar for breakfast, have a chat and amble away from the tents saying hello to our bleary eyed neighbours we say good morning to a lot of people as we make our way to the market stalls .we stop to sit and have a cup of tea we decide to have a bacon baguette for breakfast sets us up for the day, as we eat we watch the world go by a few people are about hunting food.

 Drugs!
 This year there seems to be far fewer drugs around I have heard 2 or 3 people selling them but nothing like a few years ago where people were selling drugs on every corner.
 I spy some girls selling small red jellies on sticks I suspect they were drugs but I suppose they could have been an alcoholic jelly yeah alcohol is a drug too.We walk up to the green fields where there are crafts this area is peaceful an alternate life, crafts abound here pottery for sale or you can make your own

 Here I spy a sand area in a tent and a small child happily playing.
 There are wandering musicians ohhh there is some wonderful wooden crafts some rabbits carved into a tree stump and a magnificent head carved from a tree it looks so inviting I just want to touch the smooth curves of the polished wood.